Non-Resident Landlords

 Any profit made is taxable, subject to the availability of claiming personal allowances, whereas losses can be carried forward and offset against rental profits made in future years, all the while the "rental business" is continuing.

 Bank statements, letting agent statements, invoices, receipts and annual mortgage interest certificates should be kept in support of the income and expenditure figures, in case HMRC request sight of them as evidence.
-With HMRC's introduction of "Making Tax Digital for Income Tax and Self Assessment", these records are also required to be kept digitally using approved bookkeeping software and filed with HMRC on a quarterly basis.
-This follows the abolition of the self assessment tax return and applies to all landlords where the gross rental income exceeds £10000 per annum.
-Where the rental property is jointly owned, the £10000 threshold relates to each individual landlord’s total share of the gross rents and not the total gross rents from the individual property (or properties if there is more than one).
+With HMRC's introduction of "Making Tax Digital for Income Tax and Self Assessment" (MTD for ITSA) which starts to come into effect from 6th April 2026, these records are also required to be kept digitally using approved bookkeeping software and filed with HMRC on a quarterly basis.

 Wear and Tear Allowance